 Sue: Is Doctor Who where all the old Survivors come to die?

 She also recognises Glyn Houston.
 Well, sort of.

 Sue: He’s dead famous, too.
 He’s been in loads of things.
 Including Doctor Who, I think.
-This story’s got a good guest cast so far.
+This story has a good guest cast.

 Meanwhile, in the space-time vortex, the Doctor and Turlough are fiddling with the TARDIS.

 Me: Have you noticed something missing from the TARDIS recently?

 Me: No, the hatstand is over there in the corner.